-The Sierra Fund, through our Reclaiming the Sierra Initiative, is working to make sure that the people affected (that’s you) have the most current information available, so they can make choices about protecting their health.
+The Sierra Fund is working to make sure that the people affected (that’s you) have the most current information available, so they can make choices about protecting their health.
 We are also working to stimulate the research needed to provide better, more complete and unbiased information about health risks from abandoned mines.

 What you can do now: